Proto:Chrono Trigger (SNES)/Area Differences/1000 AD

-Oddly enough, despite that it's clearly not intended to be used here, this text is actually unique!
+Oddly enough, despite that it's clearly not intended to be used here, the text used for the holes is unique!
 It translates to "It is said that in the western mountain's cave, the demon Heckran resides, ordered four hundred years ago by the Great Demon King to protect the land where our God, Lavos, slumbers."
+(Video here.)

 - The most readily apparent change is the drastic difference in palette.
 The prototype uses the same palette as Guardia Castle of whatever era it's visited in, while the final gives them a much "colder" palette unique to the ruins, which gives off a much more foreboding air.

 - The layout is almost entirely different in the prototype.
-Unfortunately, with the exception of the entrance, none of the doors are connected to anything yet, so one can only speculate how all the pieces fit together.
-There are no scroll boundaries in place, however, so combined with a walk-through-walls code, one can explore the area entirely.
-Of particular interest are the presence of a throne and a dungeon, which give this early version of the ruins the look of an actual castle, and not just generic nondescript ruins.
-Ladder tiles not seen in the final game are also present in these proto-ruins.
+Unfortunately, with the exception of the entrance, none of the doors are connected to anything, so one can only speculate how all the pieces fit together.
+There are no scroll boundaries in place, however, so a walk-through-walls code will allow the area to be explored.
+Of particular interest are the presence of a throne and a dungeon, which give this early version of the ruins the look of an actual castle.
+Ladder tiles not seen in the final game are also present.

-- There are fewer treasure chests, they don't yet contain anything, and the sealed chests are missing.
+- There are fewer treasure chests, though they don't contain anything.
+The sealed chests are missing entirely.

-- The background music is "Underground Sewer" in the prototype (complete with water ambiance, as the water-free variation was not yet included), as opposed to "Silent Light" in the final.
+- The background music is "Underground Sewer" in the prototype (complete with water ambiance, as the water-free variation is not yet present), as opposed to "Silent Light" in the final.